URRealHero/JudgeAnything/README.md

 You can use scripts under `scripts/` to re-run the evaluation on existing data.

 ### API
-We now provide the reproduction code for `Gemini-1.5-pro`, `Gemini-2.0-flash`, `Gemini-2.0-flash-lite`.
+We now provide the judging code for `Gemini-1.5-pro`, `Gemini-2.0-flash`, `Gemini-2.0-flash-lite`.

 ### Local
-We also provides an extensive huggingface-support interface to evaluate, the prompt template is `Phi4v-multimodal`, you can modify the local special token template in `scripts/utils/config.py` or modify the procedure of building local prompt template in `scripts/utils/prompt_builder.py`.
+We now provide the judging code for `Phi4Multimodal` We will provide the judging code for `Qwen2.5 Omni` and `InternOmni-7B` We also provides an extensive huggingface-support interface to evaluate, the prompt template is `Phi4v-multimodal`, you can modify the local special token template in `scripts/utils/config.py` or modify the procedure of building local prompt template in `scripts/utils/prompt_builder.py`.

 ## General Evaluation